Dyche explains why he does not need a set piece coach: Because I’m a dinosaur! - TribalFootball.com

-Dyche explains why he does not need a set piece coach: Because I’m a dinosaur!
+Dyche explains why Everton do not need set piece coach: Because I’m a dinosaur!

 The veteran manager is not of the belief that he needs to add a specialist for that position among his staff.